Are you able to sell a house with a tax lien In Oregon

 • Seller Obligations: include informing potential buyers about any tax liens on their property.
 If you don’t, you may face legal consequences.

-• Legal Requirements: You must follow the laws about tax lien disclosure.
-This includes knowing Oregon’s specific rules about such sales.
+• Legal Requirements: You must follow the laws regarding tax lien disclosure, including Oregon’s specific rules about such sales.

-• Compliance and Transparency: Being honest during the sales process helps build trust and avoids problems later.
+• Compliance and Transparency: Being honest during sales helps build trust and avoids problems later.

 By knowing these responsibilities, sellers can better handle their property sales.